GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

         </tr>
         <tr>
             <th scope="row">Disadvantage</th>
             <td>1.
 Usually limited to a single operating system environment (e.g., can not use an iPhone to authenticate to a Windows laptop).<br>2.
-Requires a device with a supported TPM.<br>3.
+Requires a device with a supported FIDO execution environment.<br>3.
 Potential for credential compromise if the device is also compromised.</td>
             <td>1.
 Added acquisition and tool cost.<br>2.
 Loss and damage are potentially greater/more common than a device.<br>3.
 Physical and logical credential lifecycle management activities include tracking, replacing, and renewing security keys.</td>
         </tr>
   </tbody>